dudeperf3ct/fellowship.ai-challenges/food-101/README.md

 Results can further be improved

 - Train longer (*as always, I need more power*)
-- Experimenting with more transformations like skewness, jitter, etc can lead to more roubstness
+- Experimenting with more transformations like skewness, jitter, etc can lead to more robustness

 ---